Skip to main content

 Conversely, histone deacetylases (HDACs) remove these acetyl groups, leading to a more condensed, transcriptionally silent heterochromatin state.
 Lifestyle factors exert a powerful influence on the balance between HAT and HDAC activity.
 For instance, butyrate, a short-chain fatty acid produced by the fermentation of dietary fiber by gut microbiota, is a potent HDAC inhibitor.

-A diet rich in fiber can therefore promote a state of histone hyperacetylation in certain tissues, potentially enhancing the expression of genes involved in and hormonal sensitivity.
+A diet rich in fiber can therefore promote a state of histone hyperacetylation in certain tissues, potentially enhancing the expression of genes involved in metabolic health and hormonal sensitivity.
 Conversely, chronic inflammation, a common consequence of poor diet, inadequate sleep, and chronic stress, is associated with an increase in HDAC activity, promoting a more repressive chromatin state that can dampen the expression of critical genes like those for key signaling proteins downstream of the GHR, such as STAT5b.

 The epigenome functions as the molecular interface where the cumulative impact of daily choices is translated into a durable, yet modifiable, pattern of gene expression that governs therapeutic response.